 Notes 2018: Rule amended to require email address on filed documents, as well as other technical changes.
-The amended rule eliminates the requirement that the Clerk retain paper documents and authorizes immediate disposal of paper documents 14 days after docketing.
+The amended rule eliminates the requirement that the Clerk retain paper documents after the 14-day period and authorizes immediate disposal of paper documents.